Deborahaina/interactive-dashboard-deb/README.md

 Deploy your Flask app to Heroku.

-You can use the provided sqlite file for the database.
+You can use the provided sqlite file for the database or any other database of your choice.